Customer support is one of the biggest factors that can impact your business’ success.

 Your customer support agents are the face of your company whenever customers need help or encounter problems with your product.
 Your team’s ability to handle customer questions quickly, whether it’s over the phone or email or social media, can have a huge impact on the rest of your business.

 - Why is customer support especially important today?

 - Top 3 things we need to unlearn about customer support

 - 7 essential elements of doing customer support well

 First, let’s define a few terms…

-High-quality support will leave your customers feeling like you’ve got their back while low-quality support will just leave them feeling let down and frustrated.
+High-quality support will leave your customers feeling like you’ve got their back, while low-quality support will just leave them feeling let down and frustrated.

-Investing in better customer support can benefit your business in three main ways:
+If you want to get into the specifics, investing in better customer support can benefit your business in three main ways: